5.12. Double Submit Protection¶

 5.12.4.1.
 Transaction Token Check in case that the cache of browser is disabled¶

-If the cache of web browser is disabled due to Cache-Control
+If the cache of web browser is disabled due to Cache-Control in HTTP response header,

 the message will display which tells the cache has been expired before transaction token error